thisisamardeep/portfolio/_posts/2021-10-07-static-cast-is-not-compile-time.md

-lea     rax, [rbp-8]   --> This is a just a address copy in assembly terms mov     rdi, rax       --> This is a just a copy in assembly terms call    Test::operator float() const   --> See a call happens and branches to new address in assembly terms. movd    eax, xmm0 mov     DWORD PTR [rbp-4], eax
+lea     rax, [rbp-8]   --> This is a just a address copy in assembly terms mov     rdi, rax       --> This is a just a copy in assembly terms call    Test::operator float() const
+--See a call happens and branches to new address in assembly terms. movd    eax, xmm0 mov     DWORD PTR [rbp-4], eax